volgachen/Pix2Seq_Pytorch/README.md

 # Pix2seq: A Language Modeling Framework for Object Detection
 This is an unofficial re-implementation for [Pix2Seq](https://arxiv.org/abs/2109.10852v1).
-It is mainly developped based on [Pretrained-Pix2Seq](https://github.com/gaopengcuhk/Pretrained-Pix2Seq).
-Our target is to fully reproduce the accuracy provided in paper.
-With limited resource, we only try training with resolution $640\times640$, $200$ epochs as in ablation study.
+It is mainly developped based on [Pretrained-Pix2Seq](https://github.com/gaopengcuhk/Pretrained-Pix2Seq) and [Pix2Seq](https://github.com/google-research/pix2seq).

 If you have any ideas, please feel free to let us know.

-There are two branches in this repo:
-- **Generate**: Simple version with only sequence generation.
-- [SeqAugment](): Fully implemented version with sequence augmentation introduced in paper.
-(Not ready)

 ## Installation